 The Hidden Cost of Misalignment: Why Most APAC Crises Start Internally (Commentary by Farrell Tan)

-The Fracture Before the Headline
+The Fracture Before The Headline

-But across Southeast Asia and the broader APAC region, where organisations operate across diverse regulatory regimes, cultures and digital ecosystems, inconsistency does not remain contained.
+None of these look urgent in isolation.
+But across Southeast Asia and the broader APAC region -- where no two markets operate the same way -- inconsistency does not stay contained.

-Crisis Is Rarely a Communications Problem
+Crisis Rarely a Communications Problem

 It is common to categorise crises as messaging failures.
+They are usually alignment failures.

-If escalation pathways are inconsistent, if risk appetite is interpreted differently across functions, or if innovation outpaces oversight, vulnerability increases -- regardless of how polished the external narrative may be.
+If escalation pathways are inconsistent, if risk appetite is interpreted differently across functions, or if innovation outpaces oversight, vulnerability increases regardless of how polished the external narrative may be.

 APAC Complexity Magnifies Misalignment